Stuff The Turkey Thanksgiving Game For Kids

 Instructions:

-• My bag had a LOT of advertisement on it, so I slowly, and carefully turned it inside out
+• If your bag has a lot of advertisements on it then you can slowly, and carefully turn it inside out

 • Once you have your bag all set and ready to become a turkey, fold the top down toward the inside of the bag.
 Make the fold about 4 inches long